 It’s always advisable to be proactive before anticipated storms or unexpected roof damage.
 A yearly roof inspection is something we always highly recommend.
 If initially inspecting the roof yourself, look for missing or lifted shingles.
 Then, check the shingles for any cracks or missing granules.
 Many granules in your gutters or on the ground is a good indication you’ll need your roof inspected by a professional.
 Additionally, always check for water spots both inside and outside your home.

-A roof inspection should always be conducted after severe weather.
+If you live in Colorado, a roof inspection should always be conducted after severe weather.
 When that happens, document the condition of your roof through pictures and/or videos.
 This will help you prepare in case you ever need to file a roofing insurance claim.

 Additionally, check your insurance documents to see what your insurance policy covers and what your deductible and coverage limits are.